10 Monday evenings 6-9pm

 Taught in our state-of-the-art Make-up Studios by Claire Hefford, who has also worked as a professional member of the ‘Make-up for Media and Performance’ team at AUB, this course will give you the opportunity to work in a realistic, comfortable and professional working environment.

 - The importance of good health and safety practice, and techniques to safeguard yourself and your model

-- Period make-up of the 1950s and 1960s, including application of false eyelashes
+- Period make-up from the 20th century, including application of false eyelashes and basic eyebrow blocking.

 - Products to create casualty effects, including wax, putty, greasepaints, and fake blood

 - Wound effects including cuts and bruises

 - Burn effects using direct application of gelatine